groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/_index.md

       # more_feature_loop
       - title: "Efficient & Reliable API for Viewing Documents"
         content: |
           GroupDocs.Viewer for Java API can be used to view, render and display documents of more than 150 different file formats.
-It is done reliably and efficiently while keeping the content as well as the ‎structure of the document intact.
-The following example shows the level of ease with which ‎GroupDocs.Viewer for Java API renders a DOCX file as an image file using Java:‎
+It is done reliably and efficiently while keeping the content as well as the structure of the document intact.
+The following example shows the level of ease with which GroupDocs.Viewer for Java API renders a DOCX file as an image file using Java:

           ```java
           // Initialize Viewer